Security

 The following table presents the different permission groups that are available for the users.

-Permissions on projects See section Project Permissions for more information.
+Permissions on projects | See section Project Permissions for more information. |

-Permissions on layers See section Layer Permissions for more information.
+Permissions on layers | See section Layer Permissions for more information. |

-This permission gives a user the right to create personal layers in JMap Pro applications.
+Permissions on personal layers | Create personal layers This permission gives a user the right to create personal layers in JMap Pro applications.
 By default, JMap users are not allowed to create personal layers.
+You can configure this permission in subsection Permissions of the JMap Server section. |

-Permissions on forms See section Database Forms for more information.
+Permissions on forms | See section Database Forms for more information. |

 Administrator permissions